Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Acknowledgments

-This work is supported in part by the Research Council of Finland (decision 339514), Intel Labs, and the Government of Ontario.
-Views expressed in the paper are those of the authors and do not reflect the position of the funding agencies.
+This work is supported in part by the Research Council of Finland (Decision 339514), Intel Labs, the Government of Ontario, and the Natural Sciences and Engineering Research Council of Canada (grant number RGPIN-2020-04744).
+Vasisht is supported by IBM PhD Fellowship, David R. Cheriton Scholarship, and Cybersecurity and Privacy Excellence Graduate Scholarship.
+The views expressed in the paper are those of the authors and do not reflect the position of the funding agencies.
+The authors thank Prach Chantasantitam and Asim Waheed for their help running the code.